laylavish/uBlockOrigin-HUGE-AI-Blocklist/README.md

 </details>

 ## Allowlisting sites
-Don't like a website being blocked?
+Don't like a certain site being blocked?
 You can easily create an allowlist in your own personal uBlock Origin or uBlacklist filter list.

 Here's how to do it.